iMac Running Very Slow? Here’s 6 Ways to Improve iMac Performance

 2. Close Programs Running in the Background

-Note: for some applications, even if you have clicked the red sign "x" located on the top right corner, they may still be running in the background to your surprise.
-If you have too many such processes running at the same time, your iMac speed can be significantly affected, worse yet, the whole system can be frozen.
+Note: for some applications, even if you have clicked the red sign "x" located on the upper left corner, they may be still running in the background (to your surprise).
+If you have too many such processes running at once, your iMac speed can be significantly affected, worse yet, the whole Mac system can freeze to death.
 If that happens, you'll have to force quit apps or have a hard reboot.

 3. Clean up iMac Hard Drive

-To clear out space on your iMac hard drive, first, determine the amount of space available.
-To do so, click on the Apple icon, and About This Mac.
+To clear out space on your iMac hard drive, first, get an overview of the storage.
+To do so, click on the Apple icon, then About This Mac.
 Under the Storage section, you can see how much space is available on current disk.
 Different blocks of color indicate different file types, such as movies, photos, or apps.

-As a result, know your iMac and run the right OS X. To check what version of OS X your iMac is with, click Apple logo > About This Mac, here you'll see the information.
+As a result, know your iMac and run the right macOS.
+To check what OS X version your iMac is with, click Apple logo > About This Mac, here you'll see the information.
 Then you may want to upgrade to a newer OS X or download to a lower one.

 5. Add More RAM

-If many times the RAM is used up and your iMac has to switch to use hard disk virtual memory, it's time to consider adding an extra memory.
-And this is the best way to avoid iMac slow issues.
+If many times the RAM is used up and your iMac has to switch to use hard disk virtual memory, it's time to consider adding an extra memory, as this is the best way to avoid iMac slow issues.

 If you decide to do so, be sure to confirm how many GBs your iMac is able to be added.
-Figure that out by going to Crucial website.
-Also, don't forget to check out this video before you open your iMac and install additional RAM.
+Figure it out by going to Crucial website.
+Also, don't forget to check out this video before you open your iMac mainframe and install additional RAM.

 6. Upgrade to an SSD

-For older iMacs, replacing the current hard drive or fusion drive with an SSD (solid state drive) can significantly improve speed and performance.
+For older iMacs, replacing the current hard drive or fusion drive with an SSD (solid state drive) can significantly improve your Mac's speed and performance.
 Similar to adding more RAM, it's also recommended that you check which SSDs are compatible with your iMac beforehand.
-Likewise, this cool video shows everything you'll need to watch out during the process of replacement.
+This useful video shows everything you'll need to watch out during the process of replacement.